Please feel free to email me any questions that you have.

 - Benefits – Money, housing allowances included in the package, standard of living is high (maid, massages daily, cheap shopping on non-western items), cheap travel and no lack of places to see, experiencing a culture that most Americans know very little about.

-- Cons – pollution, major language difficulties at times (though not that difficult), Asia cultures can be very different, far away from home.
+- Cons – pollution, major language difficulties at times (though not that difficult), Asia cultures can be unique, far away from home.

 - Benefits – Language is easier, culture is easier, closer to home, great history.